 Beside the actual Beekeeping, there is a visitor centre, Shop, Tearoom and a live ‘Bees behind Glass’ exhibition.
 The fascination of the honey bee, how the hive works and organises itself to coordinate the production of honey is one of the wonders of the natural world, and in the exhibition we give you a peek into the world of bees and show how amazing they are!

-Also on the farm we have a Meadery where we produce a selection of Meads, the oldest alcoholic drink known, you can see some mead being brewed and taste as many as you want.
+Also on the farm they have a Meadery producing a selection of Meads, the oldest alcoholic drink known, you can see some mead being brewed and taste as many as you want.

 The market town of Cardigan is a short 15 minute drive away with numerous shops, restaurants, supermarkets and of course the recently renovated 11th Century Cardigan Castle at the heart of the town.